Mashing

 In brewing and distilling, mashing is the process of combining ground grain – malted barley and sometimes supplementary grains such as corn, sorghum, rye, or wheat (known as the "grain bill") – with water and then heating the mixture.
 Mashing allows the enzymes in the malt (primarily, α-amylase and β-amylase) to break down the starch in the grain into sugars, typically maltose to create a malty liquid called wort.

 The two main methods of mashing are infusion mashing, in which the grains are heated in one vessel, and decoction mashing, in which a proportion of the grains are boiled and then returned to the mash, raising the temperature.

-Mashing involves pauses at certain temperatures (notably 45–62–73 °C) and takes place in a "mash tun" – an insulated brewing vessel with a false bottom.
+Mashing is either done at a single temperature or may involve pauses at certain temperatures (ranging from 45–78 °C) and takes place in a "mash tun".

 Etymology

 The term "mashing" probably originates from the Old English noun masc, which means "soft mixture", and the Old English verb mæscan, which means "to mix with hot water".
 Usage of the term to refer to "anything reduced to a soft, pulpy consistency" is recorded as early as the late 16th century.
 The end product is called a "mash".